Community-Data-Toolkits-Workshop/CDTW/travel.md

 **By Taxi:**
 Attendees can reach the hotel and the venue by taxi or rideshare available at the airport.
 It takes approximately 20 minutes from YHM and 43 minutes from YYZ.

-**By Go Bus:**
+**By GO Bus:**
 Route 40 Hamilton-Richmond Hill-Pearson Express departs from Pearson Airport to Hamilton every 30 minutes from Terminal 1, Ground Level – Column Q2 to Q4.
-You can purchase tickets [online](https://tickets.gotransit.com/en-us/) or at a kiosk at the ground level of Terminal 1.
+You can purchase tickets [online](https://tickets.gotransit.com/en-us/) or at a kiosk at the ground level of Terminal 1 - the cost is $12.70.
 A one-way trip is approximately 1 hour and 21 minutes.
 Request stop "MAIN at QUEEN" and then walk north on Queen street to the Hampton Inn - this walk is 4 minutes.

 ### By Train

-**Go Train:** The West Harbour Go station is the nearest Go Train station to the conference venue.
+**GO Train:** The West Harbour GO station is the nearest Go Train station to the conference venue.
 From there, attendees can walk to the conference venue in less than 5 minutes.

-Purchase tickets online at [Go Transit](https://tickets.gotransit.com/en-us/?start_address=02652).
+Purchase tickets online at [GO Transit](https://tickets.gotransit.com/en-us/?start_address=02652).

-**Via Rail:** For those coming from Toronto, consider the efficient Via Rail service from Union Station to the Harbour Go Transit Station, offering a swift and comfortable commute.
+**VIA Rail:** For those coming from Toronto, consider the efficient Via Rail service from Union Station to the Harbour GO Transit Station, offering a swift and comfortable commute.

 Purchase tickets online at [Via Rail](https://www.viarail.ca/en/plan/accessibility).